-• What site specific activities will be covered by this funding?
+- Site specific activities that will be covered by this funding.
 If known, provide site specific information and describe the development or enhancement of your state/tribal site specific program.
-Further explain how the community will be (or has been) involved in prioritization of site work and especially those sites where there is a potential or known significant environmental impact to the community;

-• How will the core programmatic capacity (i.e., the four elements of a response program) and related activities be maintained in spite of an increase in site-specific work?
-Grantees must demonstrate that they have adequate funding from other sources to effectively carry out work on the four elements for EPA to grant a waiver of the 50% limit on using 128(a) funds for site-specific activities;

-• Describe how this shift in funding towards site-specific work is more appropriate for your response program rather than a request for an increase in overall funding; and
+Further explain how the community will be (or has been) involved in prioritization of site work and especially those sites where there is a potential or known significant environmental impact to the community; - Please explain how this shift in funding will not negatively impact the core programmatic capacity (i.e., the ability to establish/enhance four elements of a response program) and how related activities will be maintained in spite of an increase in site-specific work.
+Grantees must demonstrate that they have adequate funding from other sources to effectively carry out work on the four elements for EPA to grant a waiver of the 50% limit on using 128(a) funds for site-specific activities: - Describe how this shift in funding towards site-specific work is more appropriate for your response program rather than a request for an increase in overall funding;

-• Are the sites to be addressed those which the affected community(ies) has requested an assessment (refer to Overview of Funding section of this notice for more information)?
-Please explain.
+• Please explain whether the sites to be addressed are those for which the affected community(ies) has requested work be conducted (refer to Section VII.A Overview of Funding for more information).

-EPA Headquarters will determine approval of waivers on the information that is included in the justification along with the request for funding, as well as other information available to the Agency.
+EPA Headquarters will base approval of waivers on the information that is included in the justification along with the request for funding, as well as other information available to the Agency.
 EPA's Regional Brownfield Coordinators will inform grantees of the Agency's final decision(s).

 2. Uses Related to Site-Specific Assessment and Cleanup Activities a.
 Section 128(a) funds can only be used for assessments or cleanups at sites that meet the definition of a brownfields site at CERCLA section 101(39).
-EPA encourages states and tribes to use sitespecific funding to perform assessment (e.g., phase II and phase III assessments) and cleanup activities that will lead more quickly to the reuse of sites;
+EPA encourages states and tribes to use site-specific funding to perform assessment (e.g., phase II and phase III assessments) and cleanup activities that will lead more quickly to the reuse of sites Furthermore, states and tribes that perform site-specific activities should plan to engage the targeted community in the project.
+For example, Community Relations Plans (CRP) could be developed to address reasonable notice to the public concerning the cleanup, and provide opportunities for the public to comment on the cleanup.
+States and tribes should work towards securing additional funding for site-specific activities by leveraging resources from other sources such as businesses, nonprofit organizations, education and training providers, and/or federal, state, tribal, and local governments;